Trump says not disturbed that North Korea has 'fired off some small weapons'

 Trump is currently in Japan on a state visit.

+Trump’s remarks came after U.S. National Security Adviser John Bolton said on Saturday that North Korea’s recent missile launches violated a U.N.
+Security Council resolution.

+Earlier this month Kim oversaw the first flight of a previously untested weapon - a relatively small, fast missile experts believe will be easier to hide, launch and maneuver in flight.

-Reporting by Jeff Mason, editing by G Crosse
+Reporting by Jeff Mason, editing by G Crosse and Dan Grebler